 Away from food bowls and water dishes.
 Cats are sensitive to odors and don’t like to mingle them.
 This is not surprising.
 It seems that both cats and humans are averse to eating their meals in the bathroom!

-The bigger the better.
+A. The bigger the better.
 You could certainly buy a kitten-sized box for a kitten, but that kitten will reach adulthood within a matter of months.

-While replacing the litter inside the box is a definite must, replacing the box itself is not always necessary.
+A. While replacing the litter inside the box is a definite must, replacing the box itself is not always necessary.
 If you clean and maintain it regularly, the box should last several years or more.
 Some consumers say they don’t replace a box until it looks “grungy.”

-Possible environmental causes include a change in the household (new person, new pet, new furniture), a change in litter (unscented to scented, clumping to non-clumping), an unclean box, or a new litter box.
+Environmental changes can also be a factor.
+These include a change in the household (new person, new pet, new furniture), a change in litter (unscented to scented, clumping to non-clumping), an unclean box, or a new litter box.